Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Description: Counting in Goelo's dialectal country.
     - Link to this file:
 - D. 02.
 Gw
     - Description: Counting in Gwened's dialectal country.
+It only shows the differences with the standard.
-    - Link to this file:
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/D.%2002.%20Gw
 - D. 03.
 K
     - Description: Counting in Kerne's dialectal country.
     - Link to this file: